KevinHern/background-generator-tfjs/README.md

     - The pre-built app is under **/public-flutter/** directory.
     - The AI script is under **/src/** directory.
     - The internal Routing and app declaration are under the **/app/** directory.
+- misc:
+This directory just contains images used for illustrative purposes.

 To initialize the project, execute the following command inside the **/nodejs-server/** directory: